HiPERCAM/hipercam/docs/telescope.rst

 ****************

-Here it is assumed that you are observing with |hiper|, ULTRACAM or ULTRASPEC for the first time and want to look at your data.
+Here it is assumed that you are observing with |hiper|, ULTRACAM or ULTRASPEC (hereafter |ultra| for short) for the first time and want to look at your data.
 It is written in tutorial style for someone starting afresh who just wants to get going, so it is as short as possible, with details listed elsewhere.
 The first thing to realise is that the pipeline is run entirely from command lines entered in a terminal, so first of all open a terminal on the "drpc" (data reduction PC).

 Plotting the data coming in
 ===========================